adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 - Suitable for **real-time event filtering** in experimental setups.

+## Deployment on FPGA
+Use the HDL Code Generation process when HDL source files are needed for synthesis, simulation, or integration into custom FPGA designs.
+Use the FPGA Deployment process when deploying and running the trained model directly on supported FPGA boards using MATLAB’s Deep Learning HDL Toolbox.

+HDL code can be generated using `hdl_code_gen.m`

+The model can be deployed on FPGA using `deploy_on_fpga.m`

+Both these files can be found inside `deploy` folder
 ## Folder Structure
 <pre>
 ├── checkpoints/                      # Last 3 training checkpoints
+├── deploy/                           # Codes to generate HDL code and deploy on FPGA
+    ├── deploy_on_fpga.m              # Code to deploy on FPGA
+    ├── hdl_code_gen.m                # Code to generate the HDL code
 ├── image_generation                  # Contains files to generate images for training, validation, and testing
     ├── align_img.m                   # function to rotate image for preprocessing
     ├── gen_dataset.m                 # run this function with parquet files downloaded and in the same directory